wqferr/palette-maker/README.md

 when the save command is given.
 Furthermore, if no argument is given, it will NOT import any palette, and the output file will be `palette.png`.
+More information on importing palettes in the `Reading` section.

 ## TOO MANY BUTTONS, HALP ##
 ### Basic Interface and Commands ###